ra1nbow1/subscriptions_tracker/README.md

 ## Features

 - **Docker support**
-- User registration and authentication.
+- User registration (with email confirmation) and authentication.
 - Adding new subscriptions with fields for title, price, renewal period, and start date.
 - Viewing a list of all user subscriptions.
 - Editing existing subscriptions.